junxit/us-congress-bills-115/metadata.md

 - 2018-06-25 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
 - 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 289). (text: CR H5611-5614)
 - 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 289).(text: CR H5611-5614)
+- 2018-06-26 — Received in the Senate.
+- 2018-06-28 — Read twice and referred to the Committee on Veterans' Affairs.